AndeluDini/Jexcel/ReadMe.md

 See TransferList/ExcelToJson.xlsx as an example.

-3. In Config.ini, specify whether the "router" is in Config.ini.
+3. In JexcelConfig.ini, specify whether the "router" is in JexcelConfig.ini.
 For example:

 ```ini
 [Paths]
 ExcelManager_ToJson = TransferList/ExcelToJson.xlsx
 ```

-4. Double click ExcelToJson.bat
+4. Double click ExcelToJson.exe

+Actually, you can copy ExcelToJson.exe plus JexcelConig.ini anywhere to run.
+As long as the files are specified correctly in config, the program should run.

+#### Make a single transfer

+To do this, you need to install python, and install pandas.
+Please follow the configuration of "Python: Run jexcel" in .vscode/launch.json to run python command.

 ### Source Excel File Format